-In the past couple of years, thanks to the increasing popularity of the sharing economy, Airbnb has become incredibly popular – with more and more people forgoing a traditional hotel stay in favor of an Airbnb rental.
+In the past couple of years, thanks to the increasing popularity of the sharing economy, Airbnb has become incredibly popular, with more and more people forgoing traditional hotel stays in favor of an Airbnb rental.

 Airbnb Vs Hotels

 The price for Airbnb rentals and hotels varies, depending on the city or country that you’re visiting.

 But overall, staying in an Airbnb rental tends to be much cheaper than staying in a hotel.

 Panel Payday: Earn up to $75 per survey.
 They also pay up to $50/hr for mystery shopping.
 Join Now!

 InboxDollars: Paid over $57 Million to members to watch videos, take surveys, shop and more.
 Get $5 instantly!

 Daily Goodie Box: Want free stuff?
 DGB will send you a box of free goodies (Free Shipping - No Credit Card).
 Get your box now!

 Branded Surveys: Get $1 instantly just for joining for free.
 Plus get paid within 48 hours by PayPal!
 Join Branded Surveys

 Toluna: Earn PayPal, Amazon & Tango e-vouchers for taking surveys (& product testing!).
 Join & get 500 bonus!